-In the world or computer modeling it is important that the user
+In the world of computer modeling it is important that the user

 have some faith in the credibility of the model.
-Namely, how well
+How well

 does the model represents the real world and how useful are its